ncatlab/nlab-content/pages/4013.md

 +-- {: .proof}
 ###### Proof
-The previous proposition gives finite completeness, coproducts, and quotients of kernel pairs.
-One of the AT axioms is that in the full subcategory of $T$ objects, pushouts along monos are stable under pullback, and the initial object is stable under pullback in the category of T objects, because it is strict there.
+Corollary \ref{closed} gives finite completeness, coproducts, and quotients of kernel pairs.
+One of the AT axioms is that in the full subcategory of $T$ objects, pushouts along monos are stable under pullback, and the initial object is stable under pullback in the category of T objects, because it is strict by Corollary \ref{strict}.
 It follows that coproducts are universal in the category of T objects.
 They are also disjoint by an earlier result, so the category of T objects is extensive.
 It is also effective regular by axiom 1, hence a pretopos.
 =--